 Maximum allowable rent increase

 Every year, the Island Regulatory and Appeals Commission sets the permitted percentage for rent increases for rental units.
-On November 1, 2022, Bill 80, An Act to Amend the Rental of Residential Property Act (No.2) was introduced in the Legislative Assembly of PEI.
-If proclaimed, this will limit the maximum allowable rent increase to 0% on all rental units for the period between January 1, 2023 to December 31, 2023.
+On December 1, 2022, Bill 80, An Act to Amend the Rental of Residential Property Act (No.2) was passed in the Legislative Assembly of PEI.
+This legislation limits the maximum allowable rent increase to 0% on all rental units for the period between January 1, 2023 to December 31, 2023.

 Permitted timing of increase